-Custom Wavetables with Synapse Audio Dune 3
+Custom Wavetables in Dune 3

 Get to grips with the new wavetable editor on Synapse Audio's epic hybrid analogue/FM/wavetable softsynth...